 Boxcar scars – broad depressions with sharply defined edgesDefinitions from DermNet NZ

-How To Get Rid Of Pitted Acne Scars
+How To Get Rid Of Atrophic Acne Scars

-Here are easy treatments you can do at home to get rid of pitted acne scars:
+Listed below are easy treatments you can do at home to get rid of pitted acne scars.

 Microneedling is very effective for repairing deep acne scars.
 This is what I personally focused on for my scars!

-Pens are the type of device used in dermatologist’s office.
+Pens are the type of device used in a dermatologist’s office.
 You can save tons of money and get more effective results by using a pen at home!
-(Click for article.)

 Try starting your microneedling journey with 3 sessions spaced out a month in-between, then move on to the options below.
 I will explain why further on.

 ALSO, I PERSONALLY & STRONGLY RECOMMEND NOT USING A DERMAROLLER.
 Dermarollers can do more damage to your skin.

 If you’d like many useful articles on how to use a microneedling pen, detailed explanations on how it rebuilds collagen, as well as the best pen options to choose from, check out my Get Rid Of Acne Scars archives.